 If the youthful fingers of college undergrads can dig into the fissures of corruption in the modern landscape of democracy, the McCain-Feingold prescription for decreasing donor influence may have a future.
 Yes, it is admittedly weak, although the effort to put some sunshine on a few obvious gaps in the financial practices of legislators is where it can get interesting.
 The investigative task is to examine in as much detail as possible, the votes that were not for the GND resolution.
 These representatives will provide the first “tell” in this poker game for the planet.

 Way Way Outside

-The influence of money remains an incontrovertible fact.
+The influence of money remains an incontrovertible.
 Freeing up the fundraising needs of members is not the only thing that needs better shields from political radiation.
 The idea of paying each member of Congress $10 million a year in trade for legislative honesty might work if it was also in trade for transparency.
 Could that salary set up a firewall between the legislative mandate of public agencies and the special interest lobby absorbing trillions of dollars in annual spending?
 Could it draw the line in the sand between mandatory and discretionary spending in a responsible manner?
 One never knows unless one gives it a try.
 Hey, the total cost is less than three days of Pentagon spending.

 Did you know the salary of Congress members is less than $200K, but the average in Congress is just over $1M?
-There are many wagging dog possibilities and a couple thousand students of economics and members of the Sunrise Movement, and others might find out why.
+There are many wagging dog possibilities and a couple thousand students of economics and members of the Sunrise Movement, Ballotopedia and others will find out why.
 There are ways to repair the dysfunctions of the government by focusing on bad actors.
 Bottom line, remedies to the possibility of “this for that” corruption or systems that assure 100% transparency remain very difficult to implement.